Ceres (1794 Calcutta ship): Action

 In September 1804 Ceres, Bousfield, master, rendezvoused with Penelope, Robinson, master, off Cork, intending to sail with the Jamaica convoy, only to find that the convoy had left.
 They met up with Thetis, Marnley, master, and decided to proceed to the West Indies in company.
 The voyage was uneventful until they were one day out of Barbados.
 There they encountered a French privateer.
 An action developed in which the British merchantmen succeeded in driving off the privateer.
 They then gave pursuit and brought her to action again.
 The British succeeded in causing the privateer heavy casualties and such damage that she could not escape.
 However, the British did not have enough men to capture the privateer by boarding and so departed.
 The next day the British advised the Governor of Barbados of what had transpired.
 He reported that they had encountered the privateer Buonaparte, and dispatched the private man of war Barbadoes in pursuit.

 On his return to England, Bousfield discovered that Marnley, of Thetis, had claimed all the credit for the repulse of Bounaparte.
 Bousfield wrote a letter to the Naval Chronicle, including with his letter one from Captain Painpeny (Paimpéni), of Buonaparte, that acknowledged Ceres and Bousfields's role in the action.

 Condemnation

 Ceres, Bousfield, master, left Cork on 28 October 1805 in a convoy for the West Indies under escort by HMS Fisgard and Wolverine.
 The same night bad weather separated the convoy, which regrouped at Madeira.
 Fisgard collided with Ceres on 17 November off Madeira.
-Ceres was severely damaged and was declared a total loss on arrival at Barbadoes from London.
+Ceres was severely damaged and was declared a total loss on arrival at Barbados from London.
 A report a month later confirmed that she had been condemned.
 The Register of Shipping (RS), for 1806 carried the annotation "condemned" by her name.